LuChristCho/ChoLu-Bot/docs/README.md

 ## Overview

-ChoLu is a versatile Telegram bot (version 3.1) designed with user experience in mind, featuring an intuitive interface built with aiogram for better inline keyboard support.
+ChoLu is a versatile Telegram bot (version 3.2) designed with user experience in mind, featuring an intuitive interface built with aiogram for better inline keyboard support.
 The bot offers multiple functionalities including cryptocurrency price tracking, message forwarding, user management, and food reservation reminders.
 The bot now uses aiogram framework which provides better inline keyboard support and more responsive UI compared to the previous implementation.

 ![ChoLu Bot Logo](logo.png)

 ## Key Improvements

-- **Modern UI**: Migrated from legacy library to aiogram framework for better inline keyboard support and user-friendly interface
+- **User-Friendly Interface**: Migrated from legacy library to aiogram framework for better inline keyboard support and user-friendly interface
 - **Enhanced Performance**: Multi-stage Docker build for optimized container size
 - **Improved Reliability**: Better error handling and logging mechanisms
 - **User Experience**: Redesigned menu system with intuitive navigation
+- **Multifunctional**: Has two versions: button and command only

 ## Features